aio-libs/aiohttp/docs/web_advanced.rst

 --------------------

-Pages like *404 Not Found* and *500 Internal Error* could be handled by custom middleware, see :ref:`polls demo <aiohttpdemos-polls-middlewares>` for example.
+Pages like *404 Not Found* and *500 Internal Error* could be handled by custom middleware, see :ref:`polls demo <aiohttpdemos:aiohttp-demos-polls-middlewares>` for example.

 .. _aiohttp-web-forwarded-support: